lindalin2027/titanic-disaster-passenger-survival-prediction/README.md

 1. load `train.csv` and `test.csv`
 2. do simple cleaning / feature engineering
 3. fit a logistic model (Python: `sklearn`, R: `glm`)
-4. predict survival on the Kaggle test set
+4. predict survival on the Kaggle test set, the output will be predicted survival for each passenger, which contains two columns:
+    - **PassengerId**: the unique ID for each passenger in the test set.
+    - **Survived**: predicted survival for the corresponding passenger (1 for survived, 0 for not survived).
 5. write predictions to `src/data/...csv`

 You can run either pipeline **locally** or **in Docker**.